 - Created highly-viewed social-media campaign for recruitment using videos from influential and well-known Fellows.

-- Due to delay of Fellowship seminars, coordinated monthly leadership activities for the Fellows, including two orientation sessions, exclusive meetings with Senator Kyrsten Sinema, Phoenix Mayor Kate Gallego, and Joint Legislative Budget Committee Director Richard Stavneak, and a Meet and Greet event at the Heard Museum.
+- Due to delay of the Flinn-Brown Academy, coordinated monthly leadership activities for the Fellows, including two orientation sessions, exclusive meetings with Senator Kyrsten Sinema, Phoenix Mayor Kate Gallego, and Joint Legislative Budget Committee Director Richard Stavneak, and a Meet and Greet event at the Heard Museum.

 Flinn-Brown Network Engagement